liferay/liferay-docs/develop/tutorials/articles/100-tooling/05-maven/00-intro.markdown

 projects if you don't want to use Liferay's default Gradle management system.
 Liferay provides several Maven plugins to let you generate your project and manage it with ease.
-Liferay also provides Maven artifacts, which are easy to obtain and are required for Liferay plugin development.
+Liferay also provides Maven artifacts, which are easy to obtain and are required for Liferay module development.
 In the Maven tutorials, you'll learn how to

 - Install Liferay Maven artifacts.